YuJi-2023/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 This repository contains documentation on various concepts related to network infrastructure and web development.
 The documentation covers the following topics:

-1. Network Basics Concept Page: This page provides an overview of fundamental concepts in networking, including protocols, IP addresses, and network topologies.
+1. Network Basics Concept: fundamental concepts in networking, including protocols, IP addresses, and network topologies.

-2. Server Concept Page: This page explains the concept of servers and their role in handling client requests and providing resources or services.
+2. Server Concept: the concept of servers and their role in handling client requests and providing resources or services.

-3. Web Server Concept Page: This page focuses on web servers, which are specialized servers that deliver web content to clients, handling HTTP requests and responses.
+3. Web Server Concept: focuses on web servers, which are specialized servers that deliver web content to clients, handling HTTP requests and responses.

-4. DNS Concept Page: This page explores the Domain Name System (DNS) and its role in translating domain names into IP addresses.
+4. DNS Concept: This page explores the Domain Name System (DNS) and its role in translating domain names into IP addresses.

-5. Load Balancer Concept Page: This page discusses load balancers, which distribute incoming network traffic across multiple servers to enhance performance and ensure high availability.
+5. Load Balancer Concept: This page discusses load balancers, which distribute incoming network traffic across multiple servers to enhance performance and ensure high availability.

-6. Monitoring Concept Page: This page covers the concept of monitoring, including various tools and techniques used to track the health and performance of systems.
+6. Monitoring Concept: This page covers the concept of monitoring, including various tools and techniques used to track the health and performance of systems.

 7. What is a Database: This page provides an overview of databases, their purpose, and different types, such as relational databases, NoSQL databases, and object-oriented databases.